 1. In the context of this passage

 Jesus speaks of “all nations” and “people” (v.32) being present at the great judgement where this scene is described.
 The condition of each person’s separation, one from the other, is how they treat “the least of these.”
 If the least of these were only disciples of Jesus in need there are at least a couple issues.
 What would happen to those who do not live amongst or come in contact with disciples of Jesus (the modern mission movement exists because there are still populations of people for which this is true), let alone a disciple in need?
-Wouldn’t it be likely that those that are not in contact with disciples of Jesus would be those who are in more need?
+Wouldn’t it be likely that those that are not in contact with disciples of Jesus would be those in need as well?

 2. In the context of this gospel